Carreau/phd-dissertation/parts/part2.rst

 plates coated with  ITO.
 Glass is then dried with  nitrogen; placed under vacuum for 2 hours.

-..
-Todo
-YOU NEED TO SAY THAT HALF OD THE LIPOSOMES WERE PREPARED WITH RHODAMINE B!!)

 A chamber is formed using the ITO plates with their conductive sides facing inside, then filled with sucrose buffer (200mM sucrose, 2mM Tris adjusted at pH